SEO

 Slash on Hostname/Root

 John Mueller said that the slashes on hostnames or roots usually are not taken into account.
-This implies that it is not an issue if there is one forward slash right at the end of the name of the domain or if there’s not.
+This implies that it is not an issue if there is one forward slash right at the end of the name of the domain or if there is not.
 Both are equal things.
 You can henceforth incidentally have your website’s homepage linked to the site as abcd.com and abcd.com and Google will never differentiate or categorize both as an issue about duplicate content.
-So, you don’t require worrying about this issue any longer.
+So, you don’t need to worry about this issue any longer.

 Slash at the end of files are considered duplicate